NJIT-WIS/project-2-team-apm/content/r3neuro.md

 meta_title: "MyWebClass.org | The Science of Learning: How Neuroscience is Shaping Modern Education"
 layout: "about"
 draft: false
+tags: ["Neuroscience", "Education", "Brain"] Description tag: "Explore how the brain processes and retains information in the field of educational neuroscience.
+Discover insights into how students learn and how educators are using this information to shape modern education."
+Keywords tag: "Science of Learning, Educational Neuroscience, Brain Processing, Retaining Information, Teaching Strategies, Active Learning, Brain Breaks"
+Robots tag: "index, follow"

 # social sites
 social: